-In sum, if the changes proposed herein are unattractive to market participants, it is likely that the Exchange will lose market share as a result.
-Accordingly, the Exchange does not believe that the proposed change will impair the ability of members or competing order execution venues to maintain their competitive standing in the financial markets.
+If the changes proposed herein are unattractive to market participants, it is likely that the Exchange will lose market share as a result.
+Accordingly, the Exchange does not believe that the proposed changes will impair the ability of members or competing order execution venues to maintain their competitive standing in the financial markets.